ruc-practical-ai/fall-2024-class-01/README.md

 Open the command pallette with `Ctrl` + `Shift` + `P` and type `Python: Select Interpreter`.

 Now specify that VSCode should use the that interpreter (the one in `./.venv/Scripts/python.exe`).
 Once you specify this, Jupyter notebooks should show the project's interpreter as an option when you click the `kernel` icon or the small icon showing the current version of python (e.g., `Python 3.12.1`) and then click `Select Another Kernel`, and finally click `Python Environments...`.

-### Use via Codespaces

-To use this repository via code spaces simply click on the `code` &rarr; `codespaces` &rarr; `create codespace on main` buttons.

-Once the codespace is open in the browser, click the three bars in the top left corner and select `Open in VS Code Desktop`.

 ## Usage